 Eleanor Roosevelt Oral History Transcripts

 This collection provides subjective insight into the life, career and interests of Eleanor Roosevelt.
 It focuses both on Mrs. Roosevelt and on her many interests.
 The 68 interviews are both with people who knew her intimately, and with people who knew her primarily through some shared work, as, for example, at the Val-Kill shop, the Women’s Division of the Democratic National Committee, the United Nations, the American Association of the United Nations, or Wiltwyck School.
+Available on paper.

 FINDING AID: Eleanor Roosevelt Oral History Transcripts